The stars at night, shine big and bright, deep in the heart of Texas...

 101 Park Rd 23, Blanco, TX

-A stunning small state park available to Texans and travelers for a mere $4 a day.
-Great for overnights for those who prefer not to plan ahead and ideal for day trips and night skies.
-Blanco State is located an hour outside of city lights, making the velvet black night sky a feast of celestial lights and colors.
+This stunning small state park is available to Texans and travelers for a mere $4 a day.
+Its location makes it ideal for spontaneous overnights or day trips.
+Blanco State Park is an hour outside of city lights - the velvet black night sky is a feast of celestial lights and colors.
 Come for an afternoon swim, fishing trip or weekend campout on the banks of the spring-fed Blanco River.
 Rent tubes or kayaks on-site and embrace the beauty of the Texas waterway and magical overhead views.

 Photo Credit: Astronomy on Tap ATX